2025 Supercars Championship: Format changes

 If a driver eligible for Finals points wins a race at the Gold Coast or Sandown, they automatically advance through to the next round.
 Drivers who do not qualify for the Finals in any form will continue to compete for points in the overall standings, as will drivers who are knocked out in the first two rounds of the Finals.
 Teams' Championship points are determined by their driver's regular season points.

 Technical changes

 A new series of tyre compounds were introduced for the 2025 season.
 Instead of soft, medium and hard compounds, there were only two different dry-weather tyres, soft and super soft, with the former being revamped.
-Fuel towers were be replaced with fuel churns for the Sprint Cup rounds.
+Fuel towers were replaced with fuel churns for the Sprint Cup rounds.
 Additionally, co-drivers are now required to contest at least 37% of distance for Endurance races.